Have you ever had back pain? At some point in your life, you will most likely experience an episode.

 This contributes towards healthy joints in the body by maintaining their smooth surfaces.
 Available in tablet and capsule form from most online retailers.

 There are some interesting pieces of back pain relief equipment on the market.
-These things may not be a fix for your back but they can certainly help alleviate symptoms you may be experiencing and contribute to a speedy recovery!
+These things may not be a direct fix for your back but they can certainly help alleviate symptoms you may be experiencing and contribute to a speedy recovery!

 Great for extending the back and loosening off joints – also used to massage sore and tight back muscles.
 There are many shapes and sizes including long foam rolls, spiky balls and new to the market a Pso Rite which targets specific back muscles.